debootdevs/deboot/docs/docs/booting.md

 ## Userspace

 The final stage of a Linux boot comprises mounting and switching to the OS root filesystem, or *userspace*.
 In [systemd-based initramfs](https://systemd.io/INITRD_INTERFACE/), the switch uses the `systemctl switch-root` command.

-We often apply the name *appliance* to the userspace images we built.
-In this context, an appliance is a "single-purpose OS."
-Of course, there is nothing about the build process that actually forces our images to be "single-purpose."